rianrais/stockbit-test/README.md

 ## Important Notes

-Since the OMDB API key given to me via email can not be used any further, I've taken steps to get my own free API key for OMDB API hence I will not used it here.
+Since the OMDB API key given to me via email can not be used any further, I've taken steps to get my own free API key for OMDB API.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)